sanjaytime/sanjaytime.github.io/_posts/2023-07-02-llm-creative-collective-handbook.markdown

 A: Address the issue openly and honestly.
 Understand the reasons behind their lack of contribution and work together to find a solution.

 #### Q: How do we keep the team motivated throughout the

+ project?
+A: Regularly share the progress and celebrate small wins.
+Encourage feedback and ensure that every team member feels valued.

+[^1^]: Robbins, S. P., & Judge, T. (2017).
+Organizational Behavior.
+[^2^]: Amabile, T. M., & Kramer, S. J. (2011).
+The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work.